Skip to content

 load_balancer_strategy = "least_active_connections"

 The load balancer can split reads (SELECT queries) from write queries.
-If PgDog detects that a query is not a SELECT, like an INSERT or and UPDATE, that query will be sent to primary.
-This allows a PgDog deployment to proxy an entire PostgreSQL cluster without creating separate read and write endpoints.
+If it detects that a query is not a SELECT, like an INSERT or an UPDATE, that query will be sent to the primary database.
+This allows PgDog to proxy an entire PostgreSQL cluster without requiring separate read and write endpoints.

-This strategy is effective most of the time, and PgDog also handles several edge cases.
+This strategy is effective most of the time and the load balancer can handle several edge cases.

-The most common one is SELECT [...]
-FOR UDPATE which locks rows for exclusive access.
-Much like the name suggests, the most common use case for this is to update the row, which is a write operation.
-PgDog will detect this and send the query to the primary instead.
+The most common edge case is SELECT FOR UPDATE which locks rows for exclusive access.
+Much like the name suggests, it's often used to update the selected rows, which is a write operation.

 Some SELECT queries can trigger a write to the database from a CTE, for example: